jacqizee/Plantpedia/README.md

 ### Challenges

 I found the project very fun and insightful.
-It allowed to put parts of what we had learned throughout the course to use, but also presenting us with real world problems and tackling creating a project under a short deadline.
+It allowed us to put parts of what we had learned throughout the course to use, but also presented us with real world problems and tackling creating a project under a short deadline.
 My key takeaways were:
 * When designing a database, it's important to be mindful of how we plan to use the data, and design accordingly
   * Keep things simple and shallow (no need to nest within a nest within a nest if there's no justification)
 * Clean, commented code is valuable not just to keep yourself organized, but to allow others to more easily read, digest, and build upon your code